 3. The backend server acting the role of AF invokes the API of the AEF with the access token.

-4. After successful authentication of the backend server (i.e. AF) and verification of the access token, the AEF processes the API invocation and returns the result.
+4. After successful authentication of the backend server (i.e., AF) and verification of the access token, the AEF processes the API invocation and returns the result.

 5. The backend server can return the result.